StPaulStylee/prime_weekend_project_01/README.md

 - If all of the inputs are not filled out with some sort of data, the styling of the list-items in the EmployeeDataList class get all out of whack.
 They need to be anchored into their position to assure proper visuals.
+- The delete button isn't flexible in terms that it only deletes the last entry.
+It needs to have more functionality so that the user can delete whichever entry they choose.

 ### To Do's:
 - Fix bugs.